See what questions

 Mild worm infections undiagnosed in children: Human worm infestations, esp. threadworm, can be overlooked in some cases, because it may cause only mild or even absent symptoms.
 Although the most common symptoms are anal itch (or ...read more »

-Parental fears about toddler behavior often unfounded: There are many behaviors in infants and toddlers that may give rise to a fear that the child has some form of mental health condition.
-In particular, there is a loss of fear of autism or ADHD in parents....read more »
+Parental fears about toddler behavior often unfounded: There are many behaviors in infants and toddlers that may give rise to a fear that the child has some form...read more »

 Rare epilepsy misdiagnosed as ADHD: The less common disorder of temporal lobe epilepsy is a type of epilepsy without physical seizures.
-Some patients suffer from hyperactivity and similar...read more »
+Some patients suffer from hyperactivity and similar symptoms, making a...read more »

-Various conditions misdiagnosed as ADHD: The hyperactivity type symptoms that are often diagnosed as ADHD, can also be caused by a number of physical conditions, as reported in the book A Dose of Sanity.
-Some possibilities are chronic long-term exposure to...read more »
+Various conditions misdiagnosed as ADHD: The hyperactivity type symptoms that are often diagnosed as ADHD, can also be caused by a number of physical conditions, as reported in the book ...read more »

 ADHD diagnosis overlooked hidden nutritional disorder: The book "A Dose of Sanity" reports on a case of a boy diagnosed with ADHD and receiving Ritalin.
-His symptoms included tiredness, irritability, poor growth, and eating...read more »
+His symptoms included tiredness, irritability, poor growth, and...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: